deanwampler/spark-scala-tutorial/README.markdown

 The previous examples used the new [Catalyst](httpdatabricks.com/blog/2014/03/26/spark-sql-manipulating-structured-data-using-spark-2.html) query engine.
 However, SparkSQL also has an integration with Hive, so you can write HiveQL (HQL) queries, manipulate Hive tables, etc. This example demonstrates this feature.
 So, we're not using the Catalyst SQL engine, but Hive's.

-> NOTE: Running this script requires a Hadoop installation, therefore it won't work in local mode, i.e., the Activator shell `console`.
+> NOTE: Running this script requires a Hadoop installation, therefore it won't work in local mode, i.e., the SBT `console`.
 This is why it is in a `hadoop` sub-package.

 For this exercise, the Hive "metadata" is stored in a `megastore` directory created in the current working directory.
 This is written and managed by Hive's embedded [Derby SQL](http://db.apache.org/derby/) store, but it's not a production deployment option.